-“Shove off, your just jealous.
-Besides I’ll see the woman soon enough.
+“Shove off, you’re just jealous.
+Besides, I’ll see the woman soon enough.
 You lot will never understand.”

-The fathers son laughed in the back as he was gently shaken around, struggling to read on the patches of road that were particularly worn.
+The father’s son laughed in the back as he was gently shaken around, struggling to read on the patches of road that were particularly worn.
 The father continued to suffer ribbings from his friends as he made his way to the western side of town, trying his best to convince people of the journey.
-Eventually one of his friends jumped onto the other side of drivers bench for the cart and gently patted Gerty on the back.
+Eventually, one of his friends jumped onto the other side of the driver’s bench for the cart and gently patted Gerty on the back.

 “I can’t believe this old thing is still kicking.”

-“Oh she can kick still, my eldest here found that out the other day.
+“Oh, she can kick still; my eldest here found that out the other day.
 Could have sworn that the leg broke when it happened.”
-The Father laughed as he son lifted up his pant leg to reveal welt.
+The Father laughed as his son lifted up his pant leg to reveal a welt.

 “Yeah, Gerty may be old, but her kicks don’t feel it.”

 The father looked over to his friend as the man was grimacing at the bruising on the son’s leg.

 “So, you going to tell me I shouldn’t be doing this too?”

 “Actually, no, I was going to say I look forward to hearing from you on the other end; I imagine it will be quite the journey.”